 How much does it cost to live in France?
-Add up the numbers to see if France’s cost of living is affordable for expats and what budget you might need when moving.
+Add up the numbers to see if France’s cost of living is affordable for you and your family.

-The cost of living in France is higher than in neighbouring western European countries, although Paris is one of the main reasons for this.
+The cost of living in France is higher than in neighboring western European countries; however, Paris is one of the main reasons for this.
 The rest of the country, particularly the countryside and the south of France, has a lower cost of living.

 - Housing costs in France

 - Cost of domestic bills in France

 - Healthcare costs in France